CS5004-khoury-lionelle/hello_world/Report.md

 ## Design Doc
 Please link your UML design file here.
 See resources in the assignment on how to link an image in markdown.
-You may also use [mermaid] class diagrams if you prefer, is so, include the mermaid code here.
+You may also use [mermaid] class diagrams if you prefer, if so, include the mermaid code here.
 You DO NOT have to include Greeting.java as part of the diagram, just the AlohaWorld application that includes: [AlohaWorld.java], [Greeter.java], and [ConsoleView.java].